balbekov/PyH264/README.md

 # PyH264

 Experimental implementation of H264 in pure Python.
 This is intended to be a learning codec, so it's intended to be easy to understand but is inefficient as a result.
+This also is terrific as a software model for an HDL (hardware) implementation.

 This uses quite suboptimal data structures (for example, each macroblock is an object) for educational use.
 As a result, each frame takes several seconds to encode.